-As a matter of fact, I like the ability to search for diamonds using the origin of rough as a deciding factor.
-At the present time, Brilliant Earth is currently offering conflict-free diamonds mined in the following countries:
+I like the ability to search for diamonds using the origin of rough as a deciding factor.
+At present, Brilliant Earth is currently offering conflict-free diamonds mined in the following countries:

-Interestingly enough, the Sierra Leone Civil War in West Africa is actually what brought global attention to conflict/blood diamonds.
-As a matter of fact, that war ended in 2002 and legitimate diamond mining operations are a key factor of the local economy.
+Interestingly enough, the Sierra Leone Civil War in West Africa brought global attention to conflict/blood diamonds.
+That war ended in 2002, and legitimate diamond mining operations are vital to the local economy.

-If you want to be able to search by country of origin, simply click on the Advanced Filters option.
-Note that when I did that, the option to search diamonds from Canada, Botswana sort, and Russia became available.
+If you want to search by country of origin, simply click on the Advanced Filters option.
+Note that the opportunity to explore diamonds from Canada, Botswana, and Russia became available when I did that.

-However, it's unclear to me how to find the diamonds from Namibia, Sierra Leone or South Africa.
+However, it's unclear how to find the diamonds from Namibia, Sierra Leone, or South Africa.
 Perhaps that option will be available on the Brilliant Earth diamond search page soon?
-Or do those diamonds appear as part of their normal inventory?
+Or do those diamonds appear as part of their standard inventory?